 While many moments throughout Seance are fun and engaging, the top performance was the opposite for me.
 Lead actress Suki Waterhouse delivered many dull and bland moments as Camille.
 Line deliveries are spoken in a monotone voice, and there are even moments that lack facial expressions.
 Some side characters also have a childish nature, as if this film would be better set in a high school, not an Academy.

 Overall, it has a great setup with many mysteries introduced that carry the entire film.
 It’s a basic yet effective horror and thriller combined, and the finale was rewarding and generally unpredictable.
-The film is dark in tone which is fitting, and locations are also great to see.
+The film is dark in tone, which is fitting, and the locations are also great to see.
 The lead character and selected side characters were certainly the film’s biggest drawback and were either bland, dull or childish.
 Still, there’s plenty of fun to be had here, and it’s a wonderful achievement from the director and writer Simon Barrett.
-Seance (2021) is available on Shudder from September 29th.